priyanshux/FPL-Defence-Rotations/README.md

 There are a total of 14 sheets attached inside the worksheet, which you should be able to navigate through from the bottom left icon in [Google Sheets](https://docs.google.com/spreadsheets/d/1blJu2sBmwoUA1Npiek3zm4vnPg7pBfS4KFraI2EdGQo/edit?usp=sharing).
 The names are assigned in the format of GWxx_y_z where xx denotes until which GW, y denotes the number of players you wish to rotate and z denotes the number of players in your starting 11.
 For eg; GW15_4_3 denotes the list of GW1-15 for rotating 4 players where 3 of them start in the playing 11.

 #### 6. Will you be creating such combinations during mid-season as well?
 If yes, will you update the ratings based on their then form?
-Absolutely, I plan on doing this twice more before the season ends along with an updated difficulty ratings sheet.
+Yes, I plan on doing this twice more before the season ends along with an updated difficulty ratings sheet.

 <sup>[Back To Top](https://github.com/priyanshux/FPL-Defence-Rotations#fpl-defence-rotations)</sup>